Classes taught at The Crucible

 This class is for people with metal casting experience who have completed waxes to cast.
 We can also accommodate 3-D printed PLA (best unpigmented).
 Participants will prepare their patterns, gate them, build the ceramic shell mold, cast in either bronze or aluminum, destroy the mold, and remove the gates.
 NOTE: Outside class time is required, as well as additional fees for wax, shell, and metal.
 PREREQUISITE: Foundry Fundamentals or Foundry I: Ceramic Shell Process

 In this course, you will complete a finished iron sculpture.
-You’ll explore mold construction and preparation while building your own sand mold with resin-bonded sand.
+You will explore mold construction and preparation while building your own sand mold with resin-bonded sand.
 Learn the steps required to prepare the cupola for an iron pour.
-In the final event, students prepare iron and coke charges, operate the cupola, and pour molten iron into their mold.
+At the spectacular iron pour event, students prepare iron and coke charges, operate the cupola, and pour molten iron into their new mold.